Data Types in C

 Modifiers in C Programming Language:

-The amount of memory space to be allocated for a variable is derived by modifiers.
+The amount of memory space to be allocated for a variable is defined by modifiers.
 Modifiers are prefixed with basic data types to modify (either increase or decrease) the amount of storage space allocated to a variable.

-For example storage space for the int data type is 4 bytes for a 32-bit processor.
-We can increase the range by using long int which is 8 bytes.
-We can decrease the range by using short int which is 2 bytes.
+For example, storage space for the int data type is 4 bytes for a 32-bit processor.
+We can increase the range by using long int, which is 8 bytes.
+We can decrease the range by using a short int which is 2 bytes.
+There are 5 modifiers available in the C Programming language.
+They are,

 1. Short